Merck Finck Privatbankiers

-The private bank Merck Finck Privatbankiers AG, founded in 1870, is based in Munich and is also represented nationwide with a total of 16 locations.
-Since 2011, it has been a subsidiary of the Luxembourg bank KBL European Private Bankers (KLB), which was renamed Quintet Private Bank in January 2020.
+The private bank Merck Finck A Quintet Private Bank, founded in 1870, is based in Munich and is also represented nationwide with a total of 10 locations.
+Since 2011, it has been a subsidiary of the Luxembourg bank KBL European Private Bankers (KBL), which was renamed Quintet Private Bank in January 2020.

 History

 Merck Finck was founded under the company Merck, Christian & Co. on 1 July 1870 by Adolf Karl Ludwig Christian and banker Heinrich Johann Merck.
 Other limited partners were the Darmstater Bank forerunner of the Danatbank and the entrepreneur Theodor von Cramer-Klett.
 By 1879, together with his brother August, who replaced the departing general Christian, the previous authorized representative Wilhelm von Finck already held a large part of the bank assets.
 As part of these changes, the bank was renamed Merck, Finck & Co.

 The core business of the bank was corporate financing and issuing corporate bonds.
 The bank was involved in the founding of companies such as the Süddeutsche Bodencreditbank AG (1871), the brewery Bürgerliches Brauhaus München (1880), the Isarwerke GmbH (1894) and the Münchener Trambahn-AG.
 In 1890, Merck Finck subscribed for almost 40% of the share capital of Allianz Versicherungs-AG.
 As a representative of the bank, Wilhelm Finck often took on a supervisory board mandate with the shareholdings and thus brought his economic expertise to a wide variety of companies.

 His work was honored in 1905 with the appointment to the Imperial Council of the Crown of Bavaria.
 This brought the family also the elevation to the hereditary peerage.

 After the bank had developed positively in the deposit, lending and securities business at the turn of the century, the First World War interrupted the upswing.
 The capital market was heavily regulated.
 The period of inflation after the end of the war also prevented further expansion.
 Despite falling revenues, the bank was able to continue its operations without external help.

 Another turning point was the death of Wilhelm von Finck in 1924.
 His share of the bank of nearly 100% was shared equally between his son August von Finck Sr. and his daughters Margarete von Stengel and Elisabeth Winterstein.

 The death of William von Finck and the take over of the banking business by his son ushered in a new era.
 Merck Finck & Co. made a major contribution to the founding of aircraft construction and air traffic companies: with Udet-Flugzeugbau GmbH, a predecessor of today's DASA, and Süddeutsche Aero Lloyd AG, a predecessor to Lufthansa, important industry pioneers were created in Germany.

 The global economic crisis imposed further restrictions on banking from 1929 onwards.
 Nevertheless, it was possible to participate in businesses like the Vereinigte Werkstätten für Kunst im Handwerk, the sparkling wine cellar J. Oppmann and the Gesellschaft für Markt und Kühlhallen in Hamburg.